Travelling with kids (especially a very active, energetic toddler) is a whole new ball game. It brings new challenges, but also new opportunities.

 Instead of researching the “Best Cocktail Bars for Sunset”, or “Top 10 Restaurants in Cape Town”, I spent my days researching things to do with toddlers, and unfortunately, sipping a mojito on a rooftop watching the sun go down, wasn’t one of them!
 What a shame…

-Below, I have compiled a list of my favourite activities to do with Hugo who was 15 months at the time of this post.
+Below, I have compiled a list of my favourite activities to do with our boy, Hugo, who was 15 months at the time of this post.
 These places range in distance but the furthest from Cape Town would be a 35-minute drive.